-The 2021 College Football Camellia Bowl is between Ball State and Georgia State this Saturday, December 25th, at 2:30 pm EST on ESPN.
+The 2022 Camellia Bowl is between Buffalo and Georgia Southern this Tuesday, December 27th, at 12:00 PM EST on ESPN.
 Read on to learn how to watch the game for free!

-Watch The Camellia Bowl: You can Live Stream Ball State vs. Georgia State in the Camellia Bowl on ESPN with a subscription to DIRECTV STREAM (Sign up for a 5-day free trial.
+Watch The Camellia Bowl: You can Live Stream Buffalo vs. Georgia Southern in The Camellia Bowl on ESPN through the following streaming services.
+Some will let you watch The Camellia Bowl on ESPN free with a no-commitment free trial:

 You can see our full college bowl TV schedule for all the options on watching college football through the bowl season.
 We provide all the options for watching The Camellia Bowl below.